MaumitaBhaumik/MaumitaBhaumik.github.io/research.md

 <h3> <span style="color: #3498DB ;">Processing scalar implicature </span> </h3>
-In this project, I am exploring the manner of adults' implicature processing.
-My major interest is to figure out whether implicature derivation is cognitively costly.
-My hypothesis is that implicature computation is as costly as the computation of logical meaning, because every meaning - be it lower-bounded (logical) or upper-bounded (implicature) - is not removed from context, and contextual information is not actively sought by a listener; rather it is a given as a cognitive environment.
-Please have a look the following list to get an idea of the scope of the research.
+In this project, I am exploring implicature processing in adults.
+My interest is to figure out whether implicature derivation is cognitively costly.
+I hypothesize that the effort for processing scalar implicature is the same as the computation of the logical meaning.
+It is because every meaning - be it lower-bounded (logical) or upper-bounded (implicature) - is not removed from context, and contextual information is not actively sought by a listener; rather it is a given as a cognitive environment.
+Please have a look at the following list to get an idea of the scope of the research.
 - Bott, L., & Noveck, I.A.
 (2004).
 Some utterances are underinformative: The onset and time course of scalar inferences.
 Journal of Memory and Language, 51(3):437–457. https://doi.org/10.1016/j.jml.2004.05.006
 - De Neys, W., & Schaeken, W. (2007).
 When people are more logical under cognitive load: Dual task impact on scalar implicature.
 Experimental Psychology, 54(2),128–133. https://doi.org/10.1027/1618-3169.54.2.128
 - Degen, J., & Tanenhaus, M.K.
 (2015).
 Processing scalar implicature: A constraint-based approach.
 Cognitive science, 39(4), 667 710.https://doi.org/10.1111/cogs.12171
 - Huang, Y.T., & Snedeker, J. (2009).
 Online interpretation of scalar quantifiers: Insight into the semantics-pragmatics interface.
 Cognitive Psychology, 58, 376–415. https://doi.org/10.1016/j.cogpsych.2008.09.001
 - Politzer-Ahles, S., & Fiorentino, R. (2013).
 The realization of scalar inferences: Context sensitivity without processing cost.
 PloS One, 8(5), e63943. https://doi.org/10.1371/journal.pone.0063943
+- Sperber, D., & Wilson, D. (1995).
+Relevance: Communication and cognition, 2nd ed (pp. viii, 326).
+Blackwell Publishing.